Erika Ford career bio

 ◊ Scored a team-high 17 points and equaled what was then her career high for MP in her initial SEC start against No. 6 Kentucky.

-◊ Coached by Eric Herrick at Chattahoochee High School.
+◊ Coached by Eric Herrick at Chattahoochee High.

 ◊ Rated as the nation's No. 55 overall prospect and the No. 8 guard by the All-Star Girls Report.

-◊ Tabbed second-team All-State for Class AAAAA as a sophomore and earned honorable mention recognition as a junior.
+◊ Tabbed second-team All-State for Class AAAAA as a sophomore and honorable mention as a junior.

 ◊ Selected to play in the Georgia Athletic Coaches Association's North-South All-Star game and scored a team-high 14 points for the North in an 85-75 loss.